 Hawthorne: Get Out! of this machine.

 - The (People's Republic of) Chinese equivalent appears in Ip Man, which is set during the Second Sino-Japanese War.
 The concluding captions mention China's defeat of Japan without mentioning the Guomindang or the international Allied forces that had pushed Imperial Japan back and blockaded the Home Islands in preparation for an amphibious invasion.
 In reality, the Guomindang and their warlord allies acted as a huge punching bag, losing battle after battle until the United States, Britain, and later the Soviet Union entered the conflict.
 The importance of US Lend-lease - which was critical to propping the Guomindang with things like massive loans and anti-tank weaponry - also goes unmentioned, naturally.
 The film also outright lies to the audience when it mentions that Master Ip flees to Hong Kong during the war to avoid the Japanese.
-This is wrong in three accounts: first, Hong Kong was also occupied by the Japanese during the war so there was no logical reason for Ip Man to move; second, he moved during the 1950s, not the 1940s; and three, the real Ip Man was a member of the Guomindang and he fled to Hong Kong to escape the communists, which made sense since Hong Kong was still a British territory at the time and the CCP would have probably executed him if he remained in the mainland.
+This is wrong in three accounts: first, Hong Kong was also occupied by the Japanese during the war, so there was no logical reason for Ip Man to move; second, he moved during the 1950s, not the 1940s; and third, the real Ip Man was a member of the Guomindang, and he fled to Hong Kong to escape the communists, which made sense since Hong Kong was still a British territory at the time and the CCP would have probably executed him if he remained in the mainland.

 - The 2011 Captain America: The First Avenger movie, of all places, makes it a point of him having a Multinational Team backing him up, and that the program that helped give him his powers was a joint Anglo-American operation.
 However, you won't find any mention of the Soviet Union save amidst the sea of flags in the end credits.